yasirkula/UnitySimpleFileBrowser/README.md

 		// Print whether a file is chosen (FileBrowser.Success)
 		// and the path to the selected file (FileBrowser.Result) (null, if FileBrowser.Success is false) Debug.Log( FileBrowser.Success + " " + FileBrowser.Result );

+		if( FileBrowser.Success )
+		{
+			// If a file was chosen, read its bytes via FileBrowserHelpers
+			// Contrary to File.ReadAllBytes, this function works on Android 10+, as well byte[] bytes = FileBrowserHelpers.ReadBytesFromFile( FileBrowser.Result );
+		}
 	}
 }
 ```